-Eastern IFCA and MMO Coastal indicated that potters do not target areas of S. spinulosa reefs.
-However, interaction may occur either through storm movement of pots or unintentional interaction due to the ephemeral nature of the feature.
-VMS data also appears to contradict that of the Eastern IFCA and MMO coastal officers with areas of reef being used heavily for potting (VMS, Figure 2 to Figure 6).
+Eastern IFCA and MMO marine offices indicated that potters do not target areas of S. spinulosa reefs.
+However, VMS data show that areas to be managed as reef are being used for potting (Figure 2 to Figure 7).
 This may be due to the potential for the 0-6 knot fishing speed metric to overestimate fishing activity where potting gears are concerned.
+Regardless of fishers' intentions to target areas containing S. spinulosa reef, interaction may occur either through storm movement of pots or unintentional interaction due to the ephemeral nature of the feature.

-SNCB Aggregated method: Anchored nets/lines
+Aggregated method: Anchored nets/lines

 The main netting fishery is gill netting which occurs occasionally in winter (depending on weather).
-There are six under 10 metre vessels fishing with long lines which work around the Inner Dowsing sandbank area in winter targeting cod (Eastern IFCA, pers comms).
+In 2016, there were reports of six under 10 metre vessels fishing with long lines which work around the Inner Dowsing sandbank area in winter targeting cod, this has not been verified since (Eastern IFCA, pers comms).